 Where to ride or walk

-Our new TravelSmart Map 2022 shows on-road bike lanes, off-road riding trails and safe bike-riding routes, as well as walking paths, public toilets and public transport information, including tram and train maps.
+Our TravelSmart map shows on-road bike lanes, off-road riding trails and safe bike-riding routes, as well as walking paths, public toilets and public transport information, including tram and train maps.

 The best way to view this map is using a hard copy.
 However, you can also download a copy below.
 Please note this is a large file that may take a long time to load.
 For more mobile friendly maps, check out the 'useful resources' section below.